This annual list of the best staffing/recruiting franchises was revised and updated on May 4, 2021.

-Founded by John D. Hall, Jr. in 1986 and franchising since 1992, the number of locations has risen in recent years to the current total of 79 (down by 14 from the previous year’s total of 93), of which only one is company-owned and all are located in the US.
+Founded by John D. Hall, Jr. in 1986 and franchising since 1992, the number of locations has risen in recent years to the current total of 74 (down from the previously reported total of 79), of which one is company-owned and all are located in the US.

 9. Link Staffing Services

 Link Staffing Services is somewhat different than the other companies on this list.
 Whereas the others give equal play to employees (job seekers) and employers (client businesses), Link’s website is clearly more geared to serving job seekers.
 The employer side of the equation is necessarily there as well, it’s just not as prominently featured.

 While its initial focus was finding jobs for people in the skilled trades and light industry, it has since expanded to matching job seekers to roles in accounting, finance, IT, and administrative work.
 Staffing services include direct hire, full-time/part-time placements, temporary hires, contract hires, peak period staffing, managed staffing, vendor management, LINK-on-Location, and LINKCORPS veteran hiring.
 There are also a dozen different consulting and support services available to employers.